norlab-ulaval/template-norlab-project/.github/pull_request_template.md

 # Checklist:

 ### Code related
-- [ ] I have made corresponding changes to the documentation (i.e.: function, class, script header, README.md)
+- [ ] I have made corresponding changes to the documentation (i.e.: function/class, script header, README.md)
 - [ ] I have commented hard-to-understand code
 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] All tests pass locally with my changes (Check `tests/README.md` for local testing procedure)